gpuskaric/robotsquidward.github.io/_pages/about.md

 ---
 Hi, I'm A.J.

 Developer.
-Always tinkering, coding, designing, and trying desperately to make stuff for people to like.
+Always tinkering, coding, designing.

 This blog is my ramblings on film, tv, music, design, development, science, culture, art and all other good things.
+At least that's what I think I would like it to be.

 I can be contacted by email at <a href="mailto:ajkueterman@gmail.com">ajkueterman@gmail.com</a>